-Applicant's performance on past grantsATP projects.
+9. Applicant's performance on past ATP projects.
 Point reduction for non-use of the Corps as committed to in a past ATP award or project failure on any past ATP project.
-This may include project delivery, project benefits (anticipated v. actual), and use of the California Conservation Corps or qualified community conservation corps (planned v. actual).
-Applications from agencies with documented poor performance records on past grants may be excluded from competing or may be penalized in scoring.
 (0 or -10 points)

 PROJECT SELECTION BETWEEN PROJECT APPLICATIONS WITH THE SAME SCORE